The 2026 Urban Tree Festival

 10.00am - 12.00noon -Nature Connection Haiku Poetry Workshop, Birmingham - A guided walk and haiku workshop with Laura Hackett, exploring nature through poetry, observation and shared reflection in a forest garden setting.

-11.00am - 1.30pm - Golders Hill Park's Veteran Trees & Orchard - A leisurely guided walk in Golders Hill Park with Peter Coles, exploring its veteran trees, including historic oaks, mulberries and remnants of a Victorian orchard.
-(Wednesday 13th May Greenwich Park)
+11.00am - 1.30pm - Golders Hill Park's Veteran Trees & Orchard - A leisurely guided walk in Golders Hill Park with the brilliant Peter Coles, exploring its veteran trees, including historic oaks, mulberries and remnants of a Victorian orchard.

-12.30pm - 3.30pm - Discover Trees in Epping Forest (Highams Park) - A circular walk around Highams Park Lake with Trustee Abi, exploring tree species, ecology and their role in human history.
+12.30pm - 2.30pm - Discover Trees in Epping Forest (Highams Park) - A circular walk around Highams Park Lake with Trustee Abi Young, exploring tree species, ecology and their role in human history.

-2.00pm - 4.30pm - Family Heath Walk- Join us for a walk on the much-loved Hampstead Heath to spend time together and connect with the spiritual through identifying the more ancient trees, as well as taking time to appreciate the more urban trees nearer to home.
+2.00pm - 4.30pm - Family Heath Walk, Hampstead -Join us for a walk on the much-loved Hampstead Heath to spend time together and connect with the spiritual through identifying the more ancient trees, as well as taking time to appreciate the more urban trees nearer to home.

 3.00 PM - 4.30 PM - D i s a p p e a r i n g Plants- A workshop at Cultivate Colindale inviting participants to rethink how we see and photograph trees, exploring local species before creating experimental, camera-free images using plant materials while reflecting on urban nature and biodiversity.